2adapt/odslocal-api-documentation/README.md

 The endpoint above (`/api/v3/indicator/{indicator_id}`) is able to update data of some municipal indicator **that already exists in ODSlocal**.
 That indicator can be created manually in the backoffice (the fields can be left empty).

-If necessary it is possible to create an new (empty) indicator using this other endpoint:
+However it is also possible to create an new (empty) indicator using this other endpoint:

 ```shell